voten-co/voten/readme.md

 ## API

-Voten's public API is under development and will be out in February.
+Voten's public API is under development and will be out in March.
 The Voten API will be organized around REST.
 It can be used to build non-automated, high-quality apps and services that interact with the platform.